-Looking at Moses story from above, without plunging in its details, we readily see how CLEAN it is.
-It lacks any family violence, Jealousy, sexual perversion or a power struggle.
-Moses’ story is dry and factual.
-You can’t parade in the streets with it, and you can’t hug your neighbor spreading he good news.
-You can’t even chant hymns for its glory.
-It is an emotionless, factual story, dry as it can be.
+As we look at Moses story from above, we readily notice how CLEAN it is.
+There is no mention of any family rivalry, violence, Jealousy, sexual perversion or power struggle.
+Moses’ account is dry and factual.
+You can’t parade with it in the streets.
+You can’t hug your neighbor’s wives while spreading the good news.
+You can’t even chant hymns for the story’s glory.
+Moses’ story lacks any emotion.
+It is a factual account of CREATION Day by Day, as dry as it can be.

 Moses sees an order in CREATION

 Moreover, unlike the ancient myths of his time, Moses recognizes an ORDER in CREATION.
-The world, he says, was created in Six Days, in stages.
-Some elements and creatures were made first, others followed in a particular, calculated fashion!
+The world, he says, was created in Six Days or stages.
+Some elements of Nature were made first while others followed in a particular, calculated fashion!

-This alone set Moses’ Genesis apart.
-No one else in his time had any clue about an ORDER in CREATION.
-Thus, Pharaoh regarded the animals roaming around as a target for his pleasure and game.
-This holds true with all other ancient myths of CREATION.
+This alone set Moses’ Genesis apart from all the myths of his time .
+No one else in Moses’ time had any clue about an ORDER in CREATION.
+For Pharaoh, the animals roamed around for his pleasure and hunting games.
+This holds true with all the other ancient myths of CREATION.

-So how can any serious scholar see Moses’ Genesis as another ancient myth?
+So how can any serious scholar count Moses’ Genesis as another bronze-age myth?

-Next let’s compare Moses’ Genesis to our Scientific Knowledge of CREATION.
+Now let’s ask: can we match Moses’ Genesis with our Scientific Knowledge of CREATION?

 (2) The Titans were (a) Egyptian deities (b) Fatherly gods (c) embryos in Gaiah’s womb (d) Attributes of the One CREATOR

 (3) Moses story is (a) studded by jealousy (b) full of ugly sexual perversions (c) typical bronze age myth (d) a dry account of events

 (4) Moses grew up in (a) Babylon (b) Greek (c) Japan (d) Pharaoh’s house